mohamedshahilshajahan/Calculator/README.md

 | --- |
 | ![Square-Fix.gif](https://i.postimg.cc/FKVZzn0m/Square-Fix.gif) |

+## To run this program, follow these steps:

+1. Open your command prompt on your PC.
+2. Copy the project file location.
+3. Type `cd that-copied-location` in the command prompt and press Enter.
+4. Execute the command `java -jar Calculator_3.java` to successfully launch the project.

+**Alternatively, you can run the included JAR file directly.
+If you choose this method, make sure you have the JDK installed on your PC.
+If not, install the JDK first, and then run the `Calculator_3.jar` file.
+It works seamlessly.**

+Make sure to check the relevant section in the `.gitattributes` file to ensure accurate language detection by Linguist.

 ## Reporting Issues:
 Please refer to the [issues](https://github.com/mohamedshahilshajahan/Calculator/issues) section for any updates or additional information on known issues.
 Feel free to report any new issues you encounter.